Enjoy sex like you used to

 Some experts say that emotional factors may influence a woman’s desire for multiple rounds of sex.

 According to Rhiannon John, a sexologist and sex educator, women’s individual experiences with a refractory period can vary widely.
 “While some may feel the need for a brief pause to recover or refocus, this is usually influenced more by mental or emotional factors than by physical limitations,” says John.
-She points to research by sex therapy pioneer Helen Singer Kaplan, who purported that desire and arousal often depend on emotional and situational factors, which can influence whether someone feels ready to continue.
+She points to research by sex therapy pioneer Helen Singer Kaplan, who posited that desire and arousal often depend on emotional and situational factors, which can influence whether someone feels ready to continue.

 Kaplan is probably best known for proposing the three-stage female sexual response cycle in 1979.
 This model introduced sexual desire as a necessary precursor to sexual excitement and orgasm, whereas the earlier model by sex researchers William H. Masters and Virginia E. Johnson listed excitement as the first stage.